 With a SEP IRA, the business owner can take advantage of flexible funding each year.
 You can increase the contributions for employees in great years and limit contributions in less profitable times.

 Consider this example: At age 30, you can begin putting $10,000 in a year in a SEP IRA that sees about a 6% return annually (note: this is based on average returns and this rate is not guaranteed).
 Although contributions equal $350,000 by age 65, the account will be worth almost $1.2 million.
 You may want to take this route to bolster your retirement savings if you have self-employment income through a side gig in addition to a salaried job with an employer 401(k).

 Self-employed individuals and small business owners can also consider other appropriate retirement plans.
 Common options include standard 401(k) accounts, Keoghs, solo 401(k) accounts, and SIMPLE IRAs.
 Review the checklist provided by the IRS to determine if your small business is eligible for a SEP IRA.
 This helps you comply with IRS regulations and avoid costly penalties.

 Human Interest is your source for high-quality 401(k) plans for individuals who own small to medium-sized businesses.
-Visit us today to learn more about the products and services that help support the financial future of you and your employees.
+Learn more about the products and services that help support the financial future of you and your employees.

 Sign up for an affordable and easy-to-manage 401(k).

 We believe that everyone deserves access to a secure financial future, which is why we make it easy to provide a 401(k) to your employees.
 Human Interest offers a low-cost 401(k) with automated administration, built-in investment education, and integration with leading payroll providers.